Parodius (1990 video game): Music

-The Songs of Parodius Da! were: Northern Country '90 and Night of the Living Dead was contain CD Music what it is part of LEGEND COMPILATION SERIES - Classic in Game Music on September 21, 2005 in Japan.

 Ports

 Parodius has been ported to a number of platforms, most notably the Super Famicom (released on the SNES in Europe) and the PC Engine.
 The game was also ported to the Family Computer (released on the NES in Europe) with several stages omitted but with a new amusement park stage as well as several hidden bonus stages.
 Most recently the game, along with several other Gradius titles, has been ported to Java-based cell phones in Japan.

 The Game Boy version (which was also released in Europe) shows the ages of the playable characters, and only has 8 stages, which include stages 1–6, and 10 from the arcade game.
 Stage 3 was moved to Stage 4.
 The Game Boy version of stage 3 also has a hidden stage.
-This version was also re-released in color as part of the Konami GB Collection Vol. 2.
+This version was also re-released in color as part of Konami GB Collection Vol.2.

 There was also a Japan-exclusive port for the X68000.

 The PC Engine version does not have the arcade Stages 5 and 8, but features a stage titled SPECIAL and a new introduction that features several strange-looking Japanese characters.
 This is in contrast to the arcade intro, which chronicles the Gradius legacy up until the time of release.

 The SFC/SNES version added the bath house and "Omake" stages over the arcade version.
 In the "Omake" stage, the player immediately continues after dying, instead of at a checkpoint.
 The PAL version of the SNES port was titled Parodius: Non-Sense Fantasy and "Omake" was retitled "Lollipop".

 The Mobile phone version titled Parodius!
 Deluxe Edition (パロディウスだ! 豪華版, Parodiusu da!
 Gōka-ban?) was released in 2003 in Japan, and does not have the arcade Stages 3, 4, 7, 8 and 9.

 Parodius was also ported along with its sequel Fantastic Parodius - Pursue the Glory of the Past on the compilation also simply titled Gokujou Parodius Da!
 Deluxe Pack in Japan and Parodius in Europe for PlayStation in 1994 and Sega Saturn in 1995 and in Parodius Portable for PlayStation Portable in 2007.

 Reception

 In Japan, Game Machine listed Parodius!
 From Myth to Laughter on their June 1, 1990 issue as being the seventh most-successful table arcade unit of the month.
 It went on to be one of the top five highest-grossing arcade games of 1990 in Japan, where it also won the 1990 Gamest Awards for Best Production and Best Shooting Game.
 In 1996, Super Play ranked the game 93rd on their Top 100 SNES Games of All Time.
 The described the game as "Gradius on hallucinogens."

-Mean Machines magazine gave the Super NES version a positive review, giving it a 93% score.
-Computer and Video Games gave the SNES version an 88% score, and the PlayStation version an 85% score.